paius1/pia-foss-connman-connect/README.md

 #  To run from kodi Favourites:
    from pia-foss-connman-connect/kodi_assets/
 &emsp;&emsp;copy the xml in add_to_favourites.xml to ~/.kodi/userdate/favourites.xml
 &emsp;&emsp;change the paths to the scripts and thumbnails i.e. .png files
+&emsp;&emsp;set kodi user, password, host, and port in kodi_assets/functions

 &ensp;reload kodi,
 ```